turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 Notice how we have an id on ideas in the database, but that value is nil if the idea was just created with `Idea.new`?

-This means that we can get rid of the hacky `mode` variable that we send to the `new` and `edit` forms.

 Open up the `lib/app/views/edit.erb` and change it to this: